What Are Normal Testosterone Levels By Age?

 “By that, I mean how you, the patient, are feeling.
 Younger patients who have a sedentary lifestyle, who aren’t athletic and out running marathons; they don’t need a high level of testosterone.
 But if you’re 50 and doing triathlons, you’ll need higher levels.”

 Why You Need Healthy Testosterone Levels For Your Age

-“Testosterone also helps protect your bones from osteoporosis; it helps keep bones strong and prevents them from erosion.
+“Testosterone also helps protect your bones from osteoporosis; it helps keep bones strong and prevents them against loss of bone density.
 Lastly, it helps protect the brain against dementia and memory loss.
 If your testosterone is within a good range, you’re more sharp; you’re thinking more clearly.”

 As you age, hormone levels decline.
 You may become pre-diabetic, or see your cholesterol levels rise, says McDevitt.
 “We tend to blame this on poor diet and lifestyle choices—which can definitely be a large factor.”